Effective Feedback: Key Elements to Keep in Mind

 Feedback is of different types and a crucial part of every organization.
 For effective feedback, deliver it in such a way so that an employee can collect the information that you want to convey.
 And providing the right set of opinions will help them enhance their performance.

 Effective feedback is not about criticism.
 It is about fostering employees with the correct assessment based on their performance.
-This will not only help them in their present scenario but will also prepare them well in the long run.
+This will help them in their present scenario and prepare them well in the long run.

 8 Succesful ways to Provide Effective Feedback